Asilver-jpg/Face-Maker/README.md

 #### Back-End
 1.Ruby on Rails

-The Rails backend for this application can be found at [here](https://github.com/Asilver-jpg/faceArt_backend), and MUST be run on port 3001 in order to function properly.

 If you don't want to make an account, simply type in Boblin as a username and click log in.